Welcome to NCI Newhaven lookout

 The lookout at Newhaven was built in the early 1960s to replace a small lookout inside Newhaven Fort.

 VHF radio: channel 65

 The NCI holds a national licence issued by OFCOM for the exclusive use of VHF Channel 65.
-This dedicated channel has been granted to NCI with strong support from the Maritime and Coastguard Agency (MCA).
+This dedicated channel has been granted to NCI with strong support from the Maritime and Coastguard Agency (MCGA).
 Channel 65 facilitates communications between our lookout and seafarers on a variety of routine matters.
 Stations can respond to requests from passing, as well as local, sailing craft and fishing vessels for radio checks in addition to providing actual weather and sea state conditions.
 They can also provide, on request, information on a range of local facilities and hazards.
-Call Newhaven NCI lookout on VHF channel 65.
+Call NCI Newhaven on VHF channel 65.
 Our call sign is Newhaven NCI.

 Vehicular access is restricted to those on watch.
 Visitors should note that there are steep stairs to ascend in order to gain access to the lookout.
 There is no alternative access for those with mobility issues.